Click on the window above to view a video about Disability Services offered at Wytheville Community College:

 Guidelines for Documentation of Disabilities

-Students seeking academic accommodations are required to submit documentation verifying eligibility under Section 504 of the Rehabilitation Act of 1973.
+Students seeking academic accommodations should submit documentation verifying eligibility under Section 504 of the Rehabilitation Act of 1973.

 All documentation is confidential and is not considered a part of the academic transcript.
 The following guidelines are provided in the interest of identifying evaluation reports appropriate to document eligibility.